SHELLEY MANNELL Physiotherapist/Owner

-Shelley has more than 25 years experience treating babies, children and adolescents with physical challenges and gross motor delays.
+Shelley has more than 30 years experience treating babies, children and adolescents with physical challenges and gross motor delays.
 Shelley has been a registered Physiotherapist with the College of Physiotherapy of Ontario since graduating from McMaster University.
-She is a member of the Neuro-Developmental Treatment Association (C/NDT) and is a regular contributor to various newsletters and online forums.

 For a copy of Shelley’s CV, click here.

 MICHELLE DUNCANSON Physiotherapist/Associate

 Michelle Duncanson has been practicing as a registered Physiotherapist since graduating from McGill University in 1993.
 For more than 20 years, she has worked in the rehabilitation field as both a clinician and an educator.
 As a clinician, Michelle has focussed her career on working with children and youth as well as their caregivers.
 Her professional pathway has provided opportunities for her to gain experience in a variety of settings focused in pediatrics, ranging from inpatient services in specialized pediatric hospitals, community based children’s treatment centers, to private practice.

 Michelle has a passion for lifelong learning and has participated in wide-ranging post-graduate study in a variety of clinical treatment areas as well as research.
 In addition to working as a clinician, Michelle is a PhD candidate in Rehabilitation Science at University of Toronto.
 Her research is focussed on exploring transitions to adulthood for youth with disabilities to inform the development of transition programs.

 In treatment, Michelle uses her knowledge of best practice evidence along with her wide range of clinical experience to develop individualized treatment plans, with the goal to assist each child to function at their best.